 Youth Justice and Other Legislation Amendment Act 2021

-LegislationReferenced in 5 bills
+LegislationReferenced in 6 bills

 Police Powers and Responsibilities (Jack’s Law) Amendment Bill 2022

-This bill extends and expands 'Jack's Law' - police powers to scan people for concealed knives without a warrant.
+This bill extends and expands 'Jack's Law' -- police powers to scan people for concealed knives without a warrant.
 Named after 17-year-old Jack Beasley who was fatally stabbed in Surfers Paradise in 2019, the law now applies to all 15 safe night precincts across Queensland and all public transport stations and vehicles.

 Youth Justice (Monitoring Devices) Amendment Bill 2025

 This bill extends Queensland's trial of electronic monitoring devices for children on bail by one year, to 30 April 2026.
-The extension allows the government to properly evaluate whether the devices are effective at reducing reoffending before deciding the trial's future.
+The trial allows courts to order children aged 15 and over who are charged with serious offences and have a history of offending to wear a monitoring device as a condition of bail.
+The extension gives the government time to properly evaluate whether the devices are effective before deciding the trial's future.

 Police Powers and Responsibilities (Making Jack’s Law Permanent) and Other Legislation Amendment Bill 2025

-This bill makes Jack's Law permanent and significantly expands police powers to use hand held scanners to detect knives in public places across Queensland.
-It also extends counter-terrorism detention powers for 15 years, clarifies Marine Rescue Queensland's ability to receive charitable donations, and validates historical SES member appointments.
+This bill makes Jack's Law permanent and expands police powers to use hand held scanners to detect knives and other weapons across Queensland.
+It removes oversight requirements for scanning in designated locations, extends scanning to all public places, and also extends counter-terrorism detention powers for 15 years, confirms Marine Rescue Queensland's charitable status, and validates historical SES member appointments.

 Criminal Law (Raising the Age of Responsibility) Amendment Bill 2021

 This bill sought to raise the age of criminal responsibility in Queensland from 10 to 14 years old.
-It would have prevented children under 14 from being charged, prosecuted, detained or given criminal records, and required the release of children already in custody for offences committed before age 14.
-The bill failed at the second reading and did not become law.
+Children under 14 would no longer have been charged, prosecuted, detained, or given criminal records.
+It also required the release of children already in custody and the expungement of their records.
+This bill failed at the second reading and did not become law.

 Youth Justice (Electronic Monitoring) Amendment Bill 2025

-This bill makes electronic monitoring of young offenders on bail permanent across Queensland.
-Following an independent evaluation that found monitoring reduced reoffending and kept young people out of custody, the government is removing the trial's restrictions on age, offence type, and geographic location.
+This bill makes electronic monitoring of children on bail a permanent feature of Queensland's youth justice system, available statewide.
+Following an independent evaluation that found monitoring reduced reoffending, improved bail completion, and reduced time in custody, the government is removing the trial's restrictions on age, offence type, and geographic location.
+The bill commences on 30 April 2026.